mmmarinho/ROS2_Tutorial/docs/source/cpp/cpp_node.rst

 .. admonition:: The C++ binary block for :program:`ament_cmake`

     When adding a new Node in an existing :file:`CMakeLists.txt`, you might benefit from using the following template.
+    There are many things to add, but remember that the name of the binary is repeated in 5 different places, as highlighted below.

     .. code-block:: CMake